-He is recommended by Chambers and Partners UK 2012 as a Leading Junior (Band 3) in public international law, where he is described as " quickly establishing a reputation as an 'excellent junior' for a wide array of PIL matters" and as having "supported many of the leading silks in the field on investment protection disputes, international human rights law cases, and issues of sovereign immunity, state succession and the law of the sea".
-He has previously been recommended by Chambers and Partners UK since 2008, described variously as having "a growing practice in a wide range of PIL matters, including maritime delimitation, [ICSID] cases and immunity/succession matters" (Chambers and Partners 2011); as handling "all aspects of PIL" and as "held in high regard by his peers" (Chambers and Partners UK 2010), and as "extremely intelligent, astute and very practical," (Chambers and Partners UK 2009).
+He has previously been recommended in Chambers and Partners UK since 2008, where he has been described variously as being "increasingly good and gaining more and more experience" in the PIL arena, and as having expertise extending to "state-to-state disputes, law of the sea, sovereign immunity issues and human rights law" (Chambers 2013); as "quickly establishing a reputation as an ‘excellent junior’ for a wide array of PIL matters" and as having "supported many of the leading silks in the field on investment protection disputes, international human rights law cases, and issues of sovereign immunity, state succession and the law of the sea" (Chambers and Partners 2012); as having "a growing practice in a wide range of PIL matters, including maritime delimitation, [ICSID] cases and immunity/succession matters" (Chambers and Partners 2011); as handling "all aspects of PIL"; as being "held in high regard by his peers" (Chambers and Partners UK 2010), and as "extremely intelligent, astute and very practical," (Chambers and Partners UK 2009).

-Simon has appeared as counsel before the International Court of Justice, as well as before arbitral tribunals operating under the auspices of the International Centre for the Settlement of Investment Disputes.
+Simon has appeared as counsel before the International Court of Justice, as well as before arbitral tribunals operating under the auspices of the International Centre for the Settlement of Investment Disputes and the Permanent Court of Arbitration.
 He has also acted as secretary or clerk to the tribunal in a number of international investment protection disputes, as well as acting as clerk to the tribunal in a multi-million dollar commercial arbitration in relation to a failed tourism infrastructure project.

-In addition to his international law work, Simon also has a broad domestic practice, advising and providing advocacy in general chancery and commercial law.
-He has appeared regularly in the County Courts, as well as in the High Court (Chancery Division, Queen's Bench Division and Commercial Court).
+In addition to his international law work, Simon also has experience in domestic practice, advising and providing advocacy in general chancery and commercial law (including arbitration).
+He has appeared in the County Courts, as well as in the High Court (Chancery Division, Queen's Bench Division, Commercial Court and Mercantile Court).

 Prior to coming to the Bar, Simon was a Research Associate and subsequently Fellow at the Lauterpacht Centre for International Law of the University of Cambridge, with which he still retains links.
 He acted as assistant to Professor James Crawford, Special Rapporteur on State Responsibility, in the summer of 2001 during the International Law Commission’s final consideration and adoption of the Articles on Responsibility of States for Internationally Wrongful Acts and accompanying commentaries.
 Previously, he also acted for a time as an external legal adviser to the Permanent Mission of Austria to the United Nations, New York.